CS2401-Fall2020/Week-1/README.md

 You can us the github markdown [formatting instructions](https://guides.github.com/features/mastering-markdown/) from thier website.

 Note that this repo (like all of your github classroom assignments) is private and can only be read by the intructional staff).
 If you would prefer to email your responses make this document say only "I have emailed the assignment" and email your responses to the instructor and TA.

+### Task 2
+Sign up for the zyBook textbook (instructions are in the syllabus).

+### Task 3
+Send a private message (in chat) to your instructor using MS Teams to say hello. (approrpiate GIFs and/or emoji are welcome).

+## Grading
+* 10 points for accepting the assignment into your GitHub Account
+* 20 points for reposnding to the questionare
+* 10 points for connecting on Teams
+(note that while no points are given in this assignment for completing Task 2, there is a zyBook homework due this week)

 **Delete the text before this (and this line too)**